Medical questions & health advice by board certified doctors

-"Why does the left side of my back hurt, but not the right side?
+"Why does the left side of my back hurt, but not the right side?"

 I am an 18 year old male and the left side of my back experiences chronic pain.
 I have tried adjusting my mattress and pillows.
 I am in good shape (not an athlete) and I am healthy otherwise.
 I haven't taken any painkillers of any kind for the pain.
 It usually occurs while I am working with my hands and bending forward slightly (as in working over a counter).

 It is quite common for the pain to be more on one side of the back than the other.
 This is because a lot of the pain in simple back fatigue comes from imbalance between the two groups of muscles on each side of the spine, resulting in 'cramping' of one of the muscle groups.
 This is called paraspinal muscle spasm and will give you the symptoms you are describing.
 In addition to rest and work on your posture while working, antiinflammatory drugs like ibuprofen or naprosyn can be of some help.
 Additionally, back strengthening exercises and back stretches can be very helpful if performed consistently every day over a period of weeks to months.
 Your doctor can give you a list of exercises to perform or you can find them on the internet by going to a reputable health information website.
 I suggest speaking with your primary care doctor who can help advise you as you work through this problem.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.